vladhlinskiy/cloud-vision/docs/ImageExtractor-transform.md

 **Language Hints**: Hints to detect the language of the text in the images.

+**Aspect Ratios**: Ratio of the width to the height of the image.
+If not specified, the best possible crop is returned.

+**Include Geo Results**: Whether to include results derived from the geo information in the image.

 **Product Set**: Resource name of a ProductSet to be searched for similar images.
 Format is:
 `projects/PROJECT_ID/locations/LOC_ID/productSets/PRODUCT_SET_ID`.

 **Product Categories**: List of product categories to search in.

+**Bounding Polygon**: Bounding polygon for the image detection.

 **Filter**: Filtering expression.
 This can be used to restrict search results based on Product labels.
 An `AND` of `OR` of key-value expressions are currently supported, where each expression within an `OR` must have the same key.